 It is extremely rare to have bilateral ISSNHL or to develop ISSNHL in another ear in a patient already having unilateral sensory neural hearing loss.
 The estimated percentage is less than one.
 Those with bilateral SSNHL are more likely to be older, to have cardiovascular disease, and to have a positive antinuclear antibody titer.

-Other risk factors which are associated with increased risk of SSNHL are diet (those low in fresh vegetables), low folate levels, and metabolic syndromes (diabetes, dyslipidemia), chronic otitis media, etc.
+Other risk factors that are associated with increased risk of SSNHL are diet (those low in fresh vegetables), low folate levels, and metabolic syndromes (diabetes, dyslipidemia), chronic otitis media, etc.

 Studies have shown that sudden hearing loss is an early predictor of cerebrovascular accidents and with an increased risk for myocardial infarction later in life.

 The exact etiology of sudden sensorineural hearing loss remains unclear in most of the cases.
 In 85-90% cases, exact etiology is unknown and is labeled as idiopathic.

 Following are a list of the most common causes of Sudden Sensorineural Hearing Loss.